 Ueno Park (Hiroshima) 庄原上野公園

-Ueno Park is an expansive open green space great for relaxing, picnicking, and enjoying sports.
-There is also a sports center where you can pay a small fee to use the track and field facilities.
+Ueno Park is located on reclaimed marshland, the result of reclamation work from the early Edo period (1603–1867).
+Ueno Park is great for relaxing and picnicking.
+There is also a sports center where you can pay a fee to use the track and field facilities.

-The Sports Center has running tracks for 100-meter sprints or 350-meter laps
+The Sports Center has running tracks including a 400-meter track

 During the spring, the park has some fine cherry blossoms